 Affidavit of Support

-An affidavit of support is legally enforceable; the sponsor's responsibility usually lasts until the family member or other individual either becomes a U.S. citizen, or can be credited with 40 quarters of work (usually 10 years).
+An affidavit of support is a legally enforceable contract, and the sponsor’s responsibility usually lasts until the family member or other individual either becomes a U.S. citizen, or is credited with 40 quarters of work (usually 10 years).

-The law concerning affidavits of support is found in Immigration and Nationality Act (INA) sections 212(a)(4) and 213A.
+The law concerning the affidavit of support is found in Sections 212(a)(4) and 213A of the Immigration and Nationality Act (INA).
 The provisions are codified in Title 8 of the Code of Federal Regulations (CFR) at 8 CFR 213a.

 Submitting an Affidavit of Support